What we can publish on the Charity Register

 - Charts of a charity's income and expenses also appear on this page.
 These graphs are based on information supplied in the charity's most recent Annual Information Statement.

-Information about a charity's Responsible Persons is contained under the People tab on a charity's Register page.
+Information about a charity's Responsible People is contained under the People tab on a charity's Register page.

-Responsible Persons are those people responsible for directing a charity - most commonly those on the charity's board or committee, or trustees.
+Responsible People are those people responsible for directing a charity - most commonly those on the charity's board or committee, or trustees.

-This page of a charity's Register listing contains both the names and positions of its Responsible Persons.
+This page of a charity's Register listing contains both the names and positions of its Responsible People.

 By clicking on either the name of the Responsible Person or the 'View Profile' link, you can view more details about the Responsible Person and which charities they are associated with.